 If there was a fatality related to a birth injury, then there may be a case for a wrongful death lawsuit as well.

-Amounts recovered from medical malpractice lawsuits are generally not taxable in Illinois or most other states.
+Amounts recovered from medical malpractice lawsuits are generally not taxable under Illinois law or most other states.

-Our Birth Injury Lawyers are Here to Help
+Our Chicago Birth Injury Lawyers are Here to Help

 A birth injury or traumatic birth can be a catastrophic event that affects you, your child, your family, and even your career in many complicated and devastating ways.